elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 --out sock_recvmsg_syscalls.png --inverse
 ```

 We use the `--until_function` to stop drawing when the call chain reaches a function call whose name looks like a system call.
 Also, we use the `--colorize` to highlight such function calls.
-The `--merge_edges` is used to reduce noice by including only one association between two function calls for cases where there would be many.
+The `--merge_edges` is used to reduce noise by including only one association between two function calls for cases where there would be many.

 <img src=sock_recvmsg_syscalls.png>
 <br /><br />